YaskawaEurope/mlx-examples/README.md

   minutes, not hours.
 This can be achieved by wrapping the program code into reusable library functions.
-- **Uniform code** - Applying a programming style guide will help to make the code more uniform and improve readability.
+- **Uniform code** - Applying a programming style guide will help to make the code more uniform and improve its readability.
 - **Feature rich** - By implementing more (and new) MotoLogix functions we can better utilize the full feature set of MotoLogix.

 ## Development environment

 We use **Codesys** as the development platform of choice.
-Codesys comes with good `IEC61131` support, a modern IDE and doesn't require large investments.
+Codesys comes with good `IEC 61131` support, a modern IDE and doesn't require large investments.
 In fact, we will use the Codesys Runtime for Raspberry Pi.

-*That's right, we use a Raspberry Pi 4 which runs Codesys to control the robot.*
+*That's right, we're gonna use a Raspberry Pi 4 and Codesys to control the robot.*

 Besides being really low-cost and having good performance, the *Codesys Runtime for Raspberry Pi* has many field bus masters on board (without additional